joelpotts/YoutubeSubscriberFrontend/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# React Frontend for Simple YouTube Subscriper API

+This project is a simple React frontend to this [API](https://github.com/joelpotts/SimpleYoutubeSubscriber) I created to manage YouTube subscriptions.

+## Project Goals

+- Practice and re-enforce my understanding of the basics of React
+- Practice and learn to use async/await

 ## Available Scripts